 • You must be able to demonstrate your ability to follow the course (via your academic record and command of the English language)

-If you believe this may apply to you and hold an offer to study here at The Courtauld, you will need to undertake take the following steps in order to apply for visa outside of the UK, though further, detailed information will be provided upon receipt of your CAS.
+If you believe this may apply to you and hold an offer to study here at the Courtauld Institute, you will need to undertake take the following steps in order to apply for visa outside of the UK, though further, detailed information will be provided upon receipt of your CAS.

 EU/EEA/Swiss Nationals